Background

 Removes the background entirely.

-- Embedding the configurator into a website
+- you embed the configurator into a website and want the page background to show through

 Solid color